-On January 21, 2020, we completed a private placement (Private Placement) pursuant to which our wholly owned subsidiary, Iterum Therapeutics Bermuda Limited (Iterum Bermuda) issued and sold approximately \$51.6 million aggregate principal amount of 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes) and \$0.1 million aggregate principal amount of Limited Recourse Royalty-Linked Subordinated Notes (RLNsor Royalty-Linked Notes and, together with the Exchangeable Notes, the Securities) to a group of accredited investors (the Private Placement).
+On January 21, 2020, we completed a private placement pursuant to which our wholly owned subsidiary, Iterum Therapeutics Bermuda Limited (Iterum Bermuda), issued and sold \$51.6 million aggregate principal amount of 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes) and \$0.1 million aggregate principal amount of Limited Recourse Royalty-Linked Subordinated Notes (the RLNs and, together with the Exchangeable Notes, the Securities) to a group of accredited investors (the Private Placement).
+On September 8, 2020, we completed a rights offering (the Rights Offering) pursuant to which our wholly owned subsidiary, Iterum Bermuda, issued and sold \$0.2 million aggregate principal amount of 6.500% Exchangeable Notes and \$0.02 million aggregate principal amount of RLNs to existing shareholders.
 The Securities were sold in units (the Units) with each Unit consisting of an Exchangeable Note in the original principal amount of \$1,000 and 50 RLNs.
 The Units were sold at a price of \$1,000 per Unit.
-The Exchangeable Notes are exchangeable for our ordinary shares, cash or a combination of ordinary shares and cash, at an initial exchange rate of 1,000 shares per \$1,000 of principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of approximately \$1.00 per ordinary share), subject to specified limitations.
-The RLNs entitle holders to payments based on a percentage of our net revenues from potential U.S. sales of specified sulopenem products subject to the terms and conditions of the indenture governing the RLNs.
-Pursuant to the indenture governing the RLNs, the payments on the RLNs will be up to either 15% or 20% of net revenues from U.S. sales of such products, depending on the indication approved by the FDA.
+As of January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for our ordinary shares, cash or a combination of ordinary shares and cash, at an exchange rate of 1,286.1845 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an exchange price of approximately \$0.7775 per ordinary share) as of November 2, 2020, which exchange rate was adjusted from the initial exchange rate of 1,000 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$1.00 per ordinary share) and is subject to further adjustment pursuant to the terms of the indenture governing the Exchangeable Notes (the Exchangeable Notes Indenture).
+Beginning on January 21, 2021 to June 30, 2021, certain noteholders of \$39.2 million aggregate principal amount of Exchangeable Notes have exchanged their notes for an aggregate of 53,888,331 of the Company's ordinary shares, which included accrued and unpaid interest relating to such notes.
+The aggregate principal amount of Exchangeable Notes outstanding as of June 30, 2021 was \$12.6 million.
+The RLNs entitle holders to payments based on a percentage of our net revenues from potential U.S. sales of specified sulopenem products, subject to the terms and conditions of the indenture governing the RLNs (the RLN Indenture).
+Pursuant to the RLN Indenture, the payments on the RLNs will be up to either 15% or 20% of net revenues from U.S. sales of such products, depending on the indication approved by the FDA.
 The aggregate amount of payments on each RLN is capped at \$160.00 (or 4,000 times the principal amount of such RLN).
-Iterum Bermuda received net proceeds from the sale of the Securities of approximately \$46.4 million, after deducting placement agent fees and estimated offering expenses.
+Iterum Bermuda received net proceeds from the sale of the Units in both the Private Placement and Rights Offering of \$44.7 million, after deducting placement agent fees and